semc-labs/mdrs-ssam/Readme.md

 You can direct the robot using messages to the /cmd_vel topic.

+###### Multiple Scouts
+Use the "multiple_scout_simulation.launch" file to use spawn multiple scouts in the world.
+You can use the scout_count:=<value> to set how many scouts you want to spawn (they will be spawn 1 meter apart on the Y axis).

 ##### SSAM Control

 This package currently contains only 2 nodes (/src) which were created for testing purposes: